ordinary-developer/modelling_1/README.md

-modelling_lab_1
+modelling_1
 ===============

-The first laboratory work
+The first attempt to implement a queueing system with one device